Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 Kamphaeng Phet historical park entrance fee

-The park actually consists of two sites: one site downtown with few structures, and a forest area north about 3.5km out of town.
+The park consists of two sites: downtown with few structures and a forest area north about 3.5km out of town.

 The admission fee for each site is 100 baht.
-However, you can purchase a combined ticket for both sites at 150 baht.
+However, you can purchase a combined ticket for both areas at 150 baht.

 Note:

-We visited the Northern park at 7 am, and the security guy let us in for free.
-We saw many joggers in the park at that time.
+We visited Northern park at 7 am, and the security guy let us in for free.
+We saw many joggers in the garden at that time.

 Best places to stay in Kamphaeng Phet